juniorsundarCasual/TGT/vault/volume-5.chapter-383.md

 "But I advanced," Revian muttered in shock.
 "I-If I'm crippled, I shouldn't be in the Foundation Establishment realm.
 I advanced!"

 Guy immediately pulled the hyperventilating boy into a calming hug and said, "Which is what I don't understand.
-The fact that your cultivation hasn't deteriorated, while you mana core is damaged, is quite odd.
-I haven't read of or heard of anything like this before.
+The fact that your cultivation hasn't deteriorated, while your mana core is damaged, is quite odd.
+I haven't read or heard of anything like this before.
 I've written to Teacher Jeeves for help - maybe he has some experience with this.
 So, for the time being, I want you to remain calm and rest."

 After separating himself from the calm yet silently panicking boy, he added, "I know it is tough.
-I know that it is easy for me to just say, 'stay calm'.
+I know that it is easy for me to just say, 'Stay calm'.
 But there is nothing we can do at this point except to salvage the situation as well as we can.
 And to do that, we need to be methodical and collected.
 If we do something erratic while panicking, it may exacerbate the situation and put us in an even worse situation."

 "And don't lose hope just yet," Guy added, though his voice lacked his usual conviction.
 "Look at Yohn!
 Everyone thought that his blindness would hold him back, but we found a solution, didn't we?
 There has to be something for you too!
 Besides, I've consulted Elder Nara and he tells me that your future isn't irrecoverable.
 It won't be the same as you hoped, but it isn't lost."

 Revian nodded half-heartedly before blankly covering himself with his blanket and receding into the mattress.
-While he knew of the potency of Elder Nara's predictions, the final words rung hollow in his ears.
-Guy's hand hovered over the blanket covered lump as he pondered on if he should say something.
+While he knew of the potency of Elder Nara's predictions, the final words rang hollow in his ears.
+Guy's hand hovered over the blanket-covered lump as he pondered on if he should say something.
 But he decided to let the matter rest for now.
 At this point, no amount of words could alleviate the emotions the boy was feeling right now.

 As Guy left the clinic, he called Jean over and said, "Keep an eye on Revian, so that he doesn't do something stupid.
 He's in a fragile state right now."